DanielRehnSogeti/TypeScript-Workshop-Exercises/README.md

 ## Exercise 2 - Shape up!
 Create an interface that defines the properties of a shape.
 * color - string
-* area - function that calculates the area of the shape
+* area - method that calculates and returns the area of the shape
-* toString - function that returns the name of the shape as well as its color and area
+* toString - method that returns the name of the shape as well as its color and area

 Create at least two classes that implements the interface and has the listed private properties.
 * Circle